If someone hits my car in a parking lot, am I covered?

-If someone hits your car in a parking lot or your car is hit while parked on the street, you should treat the scene like an accident.
-Here are the first things to do in these situations:
+If someone hits your car in a parking lot or while parked on the street, treat the scene like an accident.
+Look to see if a witness can offer any details and follow these steps:

 - Don't leave the scene or move your car